appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `netmask`: (Required) Netmask for the subnet to route.
 Example: 24.
 * `gateway`: (Optional) Gateway to use for routing.
 Example: 10.0.0.254.
 * `nic`: (Optional) NIC name to use for routing.
 Example: eth0.
-### ntp_servers
-Deprecated as of 4.3.0, use 'ntp' field instead.
-NTP servers to synchronize time.

 ### ntp
 NTP configuration.